esmucler/odpc/README.md

 This package provides functions for computing One-Sided Dynamic Principal Components, a novel multivariate time series dimension reduction technique proposed in [Peña, Smucler and Yohai (2019)](https://doi.org/10.1080/01621459.2018.1520117).

+Version 2.0.4 includes a new feature, not discussed in the original paper, that of fitting sparse one-sided dynamic principal components.
+These are constructed by penalizing the L1 norm of the vector of coefficients that defines the one-sided dynamic principal components.
+This new loss function is minimized using a new algorithm based on alternating proximal gradient descent.
+The penalty parameters are chosen automatically by minimizing a BIC type criterion.
+See the crit.sparse_odpc function.
+The original one-sided dynamic principal components (i.e., the non-sparse ones) are now also optimized using alternating gradient descent by default.
+Earlier algorithms based on alternating least squares and coordinate descent optimization are still available as possible options for the method argument.

 ------------------------------------------------------------------------

 ### Installation